-The Minnesota Malamute Club sponsors a spring (May) and fall (September) weekend of weight pulls.
+The Minnesota Malamute Club sponsors a spring (May), fall (September), and winter weekend of weight pulls.
 These are usually two-day events - AMCA pulls held in conjunction with UKC - with novice and puppy pulls offered.

 What is weight-pulling?
 Weight-pulling tests both a dog's physical and mental fortitude.
 Can the dog physically pull its own weight, several times over?
 Does itbelievethat it can?
 Half the battle is convincing them that they can do it, to just put down their head andpull.